 A fun, friendly and diverse city

-Bristol’s highest scores are for the student mix indicator (ranking 31st) and the student voice indicator (ranking 32nd.)
-The city is a cool and creative city that has much to offer and is highly praised for its thriving student lifestyle, nightlife and friendliness.
+Bristol gets top scores for the student mix and student voice indicators.
+It's a cool and creative city that has much to offer and is highly praised for its thriving student lifestyle, nightlife and friendliness.

 Links to the seaside and countryside